Hostility towards others not Hindu way, Vivekananda's Hinduism all-inclusive: Tharoor | Entertainment

 Tharoor said he was shocked to see people ''weaponising their faith'' in the name of Hinduism in a manner that is ''hostile and aggressive towards others''.

-''That is not what most of us Hindus were taught as we grew up in this country,'' Tharoor added.
+''That is not what most of us Hindus were taught as we grew up in this country,'' Tharoor said.

 He went on to assert that the majority of Hindus did not see their faith as one which could be ''brandished as a weapon against people of other faith''.